7 Essential Tips For Great Home Appraisal

 4. Enhance Your Outdoor Spaces

 Your home’s exterior is the first thing an appraiser will see, and first impressions count.
 A home that looks well cared for from the outside often gets a more favorable assessment.
+NYC building inspectors emphasize the importance of proper exterior maintenance.

 How to boost curb appeal: